dialogic-godot/documentation/documentation/characters-and-portraits.md

 #### 1.1 General

 - **Display Name:**
   *This string will be shown on the name label.*

 - **Nicknames:**
   *These strings (comma separated) will also be considered for the `Autocolor names` option.*

 - **Description:**
   *Does nothing.
 Could help you remember what this character was for.*

 #### 1.2 Portraits

 - **Default Portrait:**
-  *The portrait that will be used if none is specified (for Character event Join mode or text effect [portrait]).
-This does not effect Text events without a portrait specified!
-In that case, there will just be no change.*
+  *The portrait that will be used if none is specified (for Character event `Join` mode or text effect [portrait]).
+This does not affect Text events without a portrait specified!
+In that case, there will be no change.*

 - **Portrait Settings:**
   *Scale, offset and mirror settings that will be applied to all portraits.
 Note that scale, offset and mirror can also be set individually per portrait.*

 #### 1.3 Style

 - **Style:**
   *If you set a custom style, it will be used whenever this character is speaking.
-AS this can result in rapid style-changes, we suggest to use the same layout for variations like this.*
+As this can result in rapid style changes, we suggest using the same layout for variations like this.*

 #### 1.4 Typing Sounds

 - **Sound Moods:**
-  *A sound mood is a folder of sounds and a random one is played for each letter this characters says.
-You can have different sound moods on different portraits.*
+  *A sound mood is a folder of sounds, and a random one is played for each letter these characters say.
+You can have different sound moods for different portraits.*

 ---

 ## 2. Portrait list

 The portrait list allows you to add portraits to your character.
-A portrait is a scene that will be instanced and moved around by dialogic when you use the Character event.
+A portrait is a scene that will be instanced and moved around by Dialogic when you use the Character event.

 A character can have unlimited portraits, but each has to have a unique name.